 Echinacea is a popular herbal remedy derived from the asteracea (daisy) family.
-It originated in North America where it was traditionally used to help manage illness and external wounds among other things.
-Today, echinacea is well recognised for its immune enhancing properties and is often used to assist in the management of upper respiratory tract infections.
+It originated in North America where it was traditionally used to help manage illness.
+Today, echinacea is well recognised for its immune supporting properties and is often used to assist in the management of upper respiratory tract infections.

 Evidence suggests Echinacea:

 - Helps maintain healthy immune function by increasing the number of white blood cells, which are involved in defending the body against foreign microorganisms.
 It’s been found to activate types of white blood cells known as phagocytes whose role it is to engulf and digest invading microbes and other foreign bodies.

 - May support the immune system during a cold infection.

 - Helps shorten the duration of upper respiratory tract infections such as a cold or flu when taken at the first sign of symptoms.